ioBroker/ioBroker.js-controller/docs/en/install/linux.md

 ---
 title: Linux
-lastChanged: 28.03.2019
+lastChanged: 30.10.2020
 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/install/linux.md
-hash: rtMx/qa0LqA7eeV08PZdBVj8FPqOecmz9LxsJzryiKk=
+hash: NmvIaHAR0NHBlJRvYPIT+R0Lnz857Oz4KVPJG+g9pF0=
 ---
 # IoBroker installation on Linux
-!> These instructions do NOT apply to finished images of the website !!!
+!> These instructions do NOT apply to finished images of the website!
+However, manual installation is preferable to an image.

-The installation routine for ioBroker has been completely revised and some installation problems (which installation user, autostart, etc.) have been fixed.

-The installation is now carried out via a script, which at runtime contains the required installation steps and software packages. reloads.
-During the installation, a new user "iobroker" is created, as well as an associated home directory (/ home / iobroker).
-From now on ioBroker runs under the user iobroker and no longer as root.
+The installation is carried out using a script that carries out the required installation steps and reloads any software packages that may be required.
+During the installation, a new user “iobroker” and an associated home directory (/ home / iobroker) are created in the system.
+The ioBroker then runs under this user.

-If the reloading of a script is too dangerous for you, you can check the script beforehand under [this link](https://raw.githubusercontent.com/ioBroker/ioBroker/stable-installer/installer.sh).
+If reloading a script is too dangerous for you, you can check the script beforehand under [this link](https://raw.githubusercontent.com/ioBroker/ioBroker/stable-installer/installer.sh).

-This installation guide for ioBroker shows the installation on Linux using the example of the Raspberry PI with the System Stretch.
-The actual instructions for installing nodejs and ioBroker can be used for almost all other Linux systems.
+These installation instructions for ioBroker show the installation on Linux using the example of the Raspberry Pi with Raspberry OS 'Buster'.

-Due to dependencies on other packages or additional installations, there may always be special features during the installation.
+Due to dependencies on other packages or additional installations, special features can occur again and again during the installation.

-If you still have questions, please post them in the forum.

-With the instructions published here, the node.js versions are automatically updated with every kernel update, if available.

 ## Required hardware
-### Raspberry Pi 2/3,
+### Raspberry Pi 2/3/4
-or any other hardware with a common Linux (Debian, Ubuntu, etc.), or even a Mac.
+or any other hardware with a common Linux.
+However, Debian, Ubuntu or one of the distributions based on them is recommended.

 We do not recommend using a Pi 1 as a master.
-It is simply not powerful enough (500 MB RAM, etc.).
-Due to the different hardware, these instructions are not suitable for a Pi 1 anyway.
+It's just not powerful enough (500MB RAM, etc.).
+Due to the different hardware, these instructions do not fit a Pi 1 anyway.

-A Pi 2 or Pi 3 also has only max.
+Even a Pi 2 or Pi 3 only has a max.
 1 GB RAM.
-With 15 adapter instances, this should still be sufficient, but beyond that it can become scarce.
-Each adapter instance needs about 40 MB (and sometimes 200MB and more) of RAM.
-Therefore, you should always keep an eye on the RAM utilization before activating additional adapter instances - 1 GB RAM are finite.
+With 15 adapter instances this should be sufficient, but beyond that it can be tight.
+Each adapter instance requires around 40 MB (and sometimes 200MB and more) of RAM.
+You should therefore always keep an eye on the RAM usage before activating additional adapter instances - 1 GB of RAM is finite.

+Therefore the Raspberry4 with 4, better 8 GB RAM is recommended from the Raspberry series.

 ### Power adapter
 it is important to have a good power supply.
-With a weak power supply, stability problems can be expected
+Stability problems are to be expected with a weak power supply

 ### Memory card
 or SSD, USB stick, etc. (depending on the hardware used)

-## Required / important links
+## Needed / important links
 * Download Image: https://www.raspberrypi.org/downloads/raspbian/
 * Win32DiskImager: https://sourceforge.net/projects/win32diskimager/ **or**
 * Balena Etcher: https://www.balena.io/etcher/
 * Putty: http://www.putty.org/

 ## Installation Guide
-### Operating system installation
+### Installation of the operating system
 * Install the desired basic operating system (Raspian Stretch, Ubuntu, Debian, etc.) - depending on the hardware used.

 Help and instructions for the respective versions are available on the corresponding support pages, YouTube, etc.

-* ONLY if root access via SSH or sftp is absolutely required, **CAN** also
+* ONLY if root access via SSH or sftp is absolutely necessary, **CAN** also

 Root access for SSH can be activated.

-We advise against this, based on the known security aspects.
-For the installation of ioBroker it is sufficient to use the sudo command and to put it in front of the respective command.
+For the well-known safety aspects, we advise against it.
+To install ioBroker, it is sufficient to use the sudo command and precede the respective command.

 ### Installation Node.js
-The following instructions should also be used when downgrading.
+The following instructions should also be used for a downgrade.

-The currently recommended version is node 10.x; with js-controller 1.5.7 also node 8.x, then in step 4.1. exchange the “10.x” for 8.x ”.
+The currently recommended version is node 10.x; with js-controller 1.5.7 also node 8.x, then in step 4.1. replace the “10.x” with 8.x ”.

 !> Debian Buster requires node.js v10.x !!

-<span style="color:red">Odd versions of nodejs are generally not recommended as they are developer versions.</span>
+<span style="color:red">Odd nodejs versions are generally not recommended as they are developer versions.</span>

-1.System update: `` sudo apt-get update && sudo apt-get upgrade ''
+1. System update: `` sudo apt-get update && sudo apt-get upgrade ''

 Depending on the OS used, the update can also be carried out using ``sudo apt update && sudo apt upgrade``.

 2. Test for existing versions of nodejs and npm.

     ``node -v``

     ``nodejs -v``

     ``npm -v``

-only if **ALL** these commands have no result (i.e. no longer display the version number) continue with step 4 of this section, otherwise, or if the version does not correspond to the desired one, do the following beforehand:
+only if **ALL** these commands do not produce any result (i.e. no longer display the version number) continue with step 4 of this section, otherwise, or if the version does not correspond to the desired, do the following beforehand:

 3. Uninstall the existing node & node.js versions

     ``sudo apt-get --purge remove node`` (It may be that an error message appears here.
 Please continue!)

     ``sudo apt-get --purge remove nodejs``

     ``sudo apt-get autoremove``

     ``sudo reboot``

 4. Reinstall Node.js for Linux and Raspberry 2/3

     ``curl -sL https://deb.nodesource.com/setup_10.x | sudo -E bash -``

     ``sudo apt install -y nodejs``

     ``sudo reboot``

-After installation, the commands “node -v” and “nodejs -v” must return the same version number.
+After the installation, the commands “node -v” and “nodejs -v” must return the same version number.

-    If ``node -v`` generates an error message like“ not found ”, then please
+    If ``node -v`` generates an error message like" not found ", then please enter

     Execute ``sudo ln -s /usr/local/bin/nodejs /usr/bin/node`` on the console.

-If the versions are different, please work through the section [Installation of Node.js](#installation-nodejs) again
+If the versions are different, please go through section [Installation Node.js](#installation-nodejs) again

     As a final check, please check the version of npm using ``npm -v``.

-If this results in a version <6, please carry out an npm update with ``sudo -H npm install -g npm@6``
+If this results in a version <6, please perform an npm update with ``sudo -H npm install -g npm@6``

-### IoBroker installation
+### Installation of ioBroker
-The installation can be done with the user pi or with the user root.
+The installation can be carried out with the user pi but also with the user root.

 Run on the console: